 A down payment is negotiable.
 The program rules do not, however, require one to be made.
 There is also no maximum on the size of the loan that the lender may make under the program.
 Each lender shall determine their own requirements based on the buyer's ability to repay the required financing.
 The RFA participation in a qualifying loan is limited to 45 percent of the lender's loan up to a maximum of $400,000.

 Loan amortization of the lender/RFA loan will be scheduled on a flexible term of 15, 20, 25 or 30 years negotiated between the lender, applicant, and the RFA.
 However, loans will balloon and require full payment at the end of 10 years, at which time the RFA participation will end.
 The borrower will either repay the loan with cash or refinance.
-Loans may carry prepayment penalties under limited circumstances.
+Loans carry a prepayment penalty equal to 10% of the outstanding balance in the first 5 years.
+The penalty is decreased by 2% annually.

 While in effect there are three loans, the borrower would only make two payments - one payment to the lender and a second payment to the seller.